Hotmoka/hotmoka/README.md

  <p align="center"><img width="100" src="pics/CC_license.png" alt="This documentation is licensed under a Creative Commons Attribution 4.0 International License."></p>

+ This document is also available in PDF format <a href="tutorial/ProgrammingHotmoka.pdf">at this link</a>.

 # Table of Contents
 1. [Introduction](#introduction)
 2. [Getting Started with Hotmoka](#getting-started-with-hotmoka)